 * For Literature, History, and Area V Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
-Check the STARS Guide and Area V page of your intended transfer institution for additional guidance.
+Check the Alabama Transfers Guide and Area V page of your intended transfer institution for additional guidance.
 Transfer credits may not exceed 50% of those required for the 4-year degree.

 * 12 semester hours in Areas II and IV are required for the associate degree.